-Sussex Audiology are pleased to announce that we reopened our service for Microsuction, Hearing tests and Hearing aid fitting at Hove and Goring on June 8th.
-Until the Haywards Heath Nuffield is released from NHS duties we will be unable to hold any clinics there.
-We are opening with a very careful and cautious approach following guidelines from the Governing Bodies that regulate both Audiologists and ENT consultants.
-We have modified our practice, appointment times, patient management and layout to suit the current climate.
+The three Sussex Audiology clinics are open for Microsuction, Hearing tests and Hearing aid fitting at Hove, Goring and Haywards Heath Nuffield.
+Following guidelines from the Governing Bodies that regulate both Audiologists and ENT consultants, we have modified our practice, appointment times, patient management and layout to suit the current climate.

 Ben Tranter and the team at Sussex Audiology Centre